tcltk/tcl/doc/markdown/rename.md

 # Description

-Rename the command that used to be called *oldName* so that it is now called *newName*.
-If *newName* is an empty string then *oldName* is deleted. *oldName* and *newName* may include namespace qualifiers (names of containing namespaces).
+Rename the command that used to be called \fIoldName\fR so that it is now called \fInewName\fR.
+If \fInewName\fR is an empty string then \fIoldName\fR is deleted. \fIoldName\fR and \fInewName\fR may include namespace qualifiers (names of containing namespaces).
 If a command is renamed into a different namespace, future invocations of it will execute in the new namespace.
-The **rename** command returns an empty string as result.
+The \fBrename\fR command returns an empty string as result.

 # Example

-The **rename** command can be used to wrap the standard Tcl commands with your own monitoring machinery.
-For example, you might wish to count how often the **source** command is called:
+The \fBrename\fR command can be used to wrap the standard Tcl commands with your own monitoring machinery.
+For example, you might wish to count how often the \fBsource\fR command is called:

 ```
 rename ::source ::theRealSource